Graphic and Digital Designufv.ca/graphics

 Students whose grades fall below a 2.0 CGPA will be placed on Academic Warning for the next semester.
 A student on Academic Warning may not register in a course overload.
 Students who achieve a semester grade point average of 2.0 will continue on Academic Warning until the CGPA equals or exceeds 2.0.

 Students who do not achieve a minimum semester grade point average of 2.0 while on Academic Warning will be withdrawn from the Graphic and Digital Design diploma program.
-A student who has been required to withdraw may continue to take courses as an Arts Studies student.
+A student who has been required to withdraw may continue to take courses as a Qualifying Studies student.

 To be readmitted to the Graphic and Digital Design diploma program, the student must complete nine university-level courses (can be duplicate courses), with a minimum 2.0 CGPA.
-Once these criteria are met, the student may apply for readmission at the Admissions and Records office.
+Once these criteria are met, the student may apply for re-admission at the Office of the Registrar.
 When readmitted, the student will remain on Academic Warning until their overall CGPA is 2.0.

 It is the student’s responsibility to ensure all program requirements are met.
-This should be done by regular consultation with the BFA educational advisor.
+This should be done by regular consultation with the BFA Academic Advisor.